-Technology changes fast and to keep pace with it, Businessman should be ever alert to adopt change technology to their business.
+Technology changes fast and to keep pace with it, businessmen should be ever alert to adopt change technology to their business.

-A Firm which is unable to cope with the technological changes does not survive.
-The differing technological environment of different countries main calls for product modifications.
+A Firm that is unable to cope with the technological changes does not survive.
+The differing technological environment of different countries mainly calls for product modifications.

-Technological developments may increase the demand or some existing products.
+Technological developments may increase the demand for some existing products.

 The fast changes in technologies also create problems for Enterprises as they render plants and products obsolete quickly.

-Capital formation is an important factor of business environment.
-Rate of capital formation, development of capital market and availability of investments in the country directly affect the business environment.
+Capital formation is an important factor in the business environment.
+The rate of capital formation, development of the capital market, and availability of investments in the country directly affect the business environment.

 A conducive atmosphere is created for the development and continuity of business in the country.

-On the contrary, business environment in the country remains disappointing and undeveloped.
+On the contrary, the business environment in the country remains disappointing and undeveloped.

 During the period of boom, economic stability is sustained by controlling inflation, through reducing the volume of money and credit.

-On the contrary, during periods of depression, momentum of economic development is speed up by increasing the volume of money and credit.
+On the contrary, during periods of depression, the momentum of economic development is sped up by increasing the volume of money and credit.

-So, monetary measures are adopted to safeguard the economy, against trade eycles.
+So, monetary measures are adopted to safeguard the economy, against trade cycles.

-The fiscal policy, plays a vital role to raise income from various taxes, which is spent for developmental activities by government.
-Taxation policy, expenditure policy, public debit policy of the government affect business environment.
+The fiscal policy plays a vital role in raising income from various taxes, which is spent for developmental activities by the government.
+Taxation policy, expenditure policy, and public debt policy of the government affect the business environment.

-So, the government stops extravagances through fiscal policy and invests financial resources for developmental activities.
+So, the government stops extravagances through fiscal policy and invests financial resources in developmental activities.

-A proper balance and coordination between monetary and fiscal policy is helps in development of the economy.
+A proper balance and coordination between monetary and fiscal policy helps in the development of the economy.

-- In situation of perfect competition, optimum utilisation of resources is achieved through over production, low costs, competitions and moderate profits, etc.
+- In the situation of perfect competition, optimum utilization of resources is achieved through overproduction, low costs, competition, moderate profits, etc.

-- In Monopoly market, development of the country is blocked due to high costs, high prices, low production, Monopoly profits and exploitation of consumers.
-Besides, optimum utilisation of sources for production is also not possible in monopolistic situations.
+- In the Monopoly market, the development of the country is blocked due to high costs, high prices, low production, Monopoly profits, and exploitation of consumers.
+Besides, optimum utilization of sources for production is also not possible in monopolistic situations.

-- In situation of imperfect competition, cut throat competition emerges as the result of diversified production, higher profits, low production and advertisement costs.
+- In the situation of imperfect competition, cutthroat competition emerges as the result of diversified production, higher profits, low production and advertisement costs.

-Thus, business environment is determined in consonance with the aforesaid conditions and sometimes, the government is required to enforce control on market system.
+Thus, the business environment is determined in consonance with the aforesaid conditions, and sometimes, the government is required to enforce control of the market system.

-Entrepreneur and innovation is an important factor among several factors which effects the business environment of any country.
+Entrepreneurship and innovation an important factors among several factors that affect the business environment of any country.

 “Economic development depends upon technical progress and innovations.

-The entrepreneur provides contribution towards economic development by taking advantage of technical knowledge, in utilisation of the resources.
+The entrepreneur provides a contribution towards economic development by taking advantage of technical knowledge, in the utilization of the resources.

 In developing countries, there is a shortage of efficient and competent entrepreneurs.
-There are established facts of success not only in our country, but in foreign countries also.
+There are established facts of success not only in our country but in foreign countries.

-These both are important factors of economic environment.
+These both are important factors in the economic environment.

-The money market arranges short term credit, whereas capital market arranges long term credit.
+The money market arranges short-term credit, whereas the capital market arranges long-term credit.

-The capital of any country is a dynamic phenomena and two markets are developed organised.
+The capital of any country is a dynamic phenomenon and two markets are developed and organized.

-If the money market of the countries active in the proper direction, the pace and directions of economic development will also be proper.
+If the money market of the countries is active in the proper direction, the pace and direction of economic development will also be proper.
 Otherwise, the country may remain in the grip of inflation or deflation.

-Similarly, the capital markets also has its own control on Financial Institutions, savings investments, capital formation.
+Similarly, the capital markets also have their own control on Financial Institutions, savings investments, and capital formation.

-The economic development will get momentum with the activeness and sound organisation of the capital market.
+The economic development will get momentum with the activeness and sound organization of the capital market.